ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 Hello, World!
 ~~~

-However, they're actually method calls with the receiver omitted.
+However, they are actually method calls with the receiver omitted.
 In this case, Ruby assumes the receiver is self.

 So, `writeln` resembles a function but it's actually a method belonging to
 class `Object` and sent as a message to the hidden receiver self.
-Ruby is a pure object-oriented language..
+Ruby is a pure object-oriented language.

 Of course you can use such methods as if they were functions.

 ### So where do all these function-like methods come from?

 All classes in Ruby are derived from class `Object`.
 The definition of class
-`Object` mixes-in the methods defined in the `Kernel` module.
+`Object` mixes in the methods defined in the `Kernel` module.
 These methods
 are therefore available within every object in the system.

-Even if you're writing a simple Ruby program without classes, you're actually
+Even if you are writing a simple Ruby program without classes, you are
-working inside class `Object`.
+actually working inside class `Object`.

 ### Can I access an object's instance variables?